-To further assess the model's ability in extratropical cyclone simulation, distributions of different cyclone characteristics are presented in Fig. 3.
-We focus on the North Atlantic (marked in Fig. 2a).
-Note that the region excludes the main biases around Greenland.
-The cumulative cyclone presence is 22993 in CESM and 15590 in ERA interim.
-One reason for this overestimation is that CESM generates more short-lived cyclones (< 48 h) as illustrated by the life time of the cyclones (Fig. 3a).
-Assessing the short-lived cyclones we find that these cyclones are on average smaller (radius) and weaker (central pressure or cyclone depth measure, not shown).
-Thus, more weak cyclones are identified in CESM compared to ERA interim, which partly explains the higher cyclone frequencies (Fig. 2) also in the area of high biases around Greenland.
-Another difference between CESM and ERA interim is that the radius of the simulated cyclones is reduced, although the general shape of the distribution agrees with ERA interim.
-Reasons for this reduction could be manifold, e.g., related to the model's formulation of numerical diffusion or the interpolation of ERA interim.
-The latter was tested in the original 0.75° resolution of ERA interim.
-As expected we identify a higher cyclone presence and but the median radius is slightly increased (by roughly 5 %) in the original resolution of ERA interim.
+more short-lived cyclones (< 48 h) as illustrated by the lifetime of the cyclones (Fig. 3a).
+Assessing the short-lived cyclones, we find that these cyclones are on average smaller (radius) and weaker (central pressure or cyclone depth measure, not shown).
+Thus, more weak cyclones are identified in CESM compared to ERA-Interim, which partly explains the higher cyclone frequencies (Fig. 2) also in the area of high biases around Greenland.
+Another difference between CESM and ERA-Interim is that the radius of the simulated cyclones is reduced, although the general shape of the distribution agrees with ERA-Interim.
+Reasons for this reduction could be manifold, e.g., related to the model's formulation of numerical diffusion or the interpolation of ERA-Interim.
+The latter was tested in the original 0.75° resolution of ERA-Interim.
+As expected, we identify a higher cyclone presence but the median radius is slightly increased (by roughly 5%) in the original resolution of ERA-Interim.
 The wind-sensitive measures show an interesting behavior.
-Although the shape agrees between CESM and ERA interim, CESM shows more wind intensive cyclones when considering the measure cyclone depth.
-The central SLP measure shows a similar behavior with lower central SLP for CESM than for ERA interim, but also the cumulative cyclone presence with high central SLP is increased in CESM compared to ERA interim.
-Again the latter is affected by the fact that CESM simulates more short-lived cyclones, which are weaker on average.
-The cyclone-related precipitation shows that CESM slightly underestimates precipitation except for extreme precipitation events (> 17 mm/day).
+Although the shape agrees between CESM and ERA-Interim, CESM shows more wind-intensive cyclones when considering the measure cyclone depth.
+The central SLP measure shows a similar behavior; i.e., intense cyclones show a lower central SLP for CESM than for ERA-Interim.
+However, weak cyclones have a higher central pressure in CESM than in ERA-Interim.
+Again, the latter is affected by the fact that CESM simulates more short-lived cyclones, which are weaker on average.
+The cyclone-related precipitation shows that CESM slightly underestimates precipitation except for extreme precipitation events (> 17 mm day-1).

 Besides the distributions, the model should also be able to simulate interannual connections between the indices (if they exist).
 To uncover such connections, the cumulative cyclone presence, median of the cyclone radius and the 90th percentile of cyclone depth, SLP and cyclone-related precipitation in each winter season are estimated and the resulting time series are considered.
-Table 1 summarizes pairwise correlations for these quantities derived from CESM and ERA interim, respectively.
-Significant correlations (5 % significance level) are found between the two wind-related intensity measures, extreme cyclone depth and SLP as well as between the cumulative cyclone presence and these two measures.
-Most of the significant observed correlations are reproduced by CESM though with slightly lower coefficients.
+Table 1 summarizes pairwise correlations for these quantities derived from CESM and ERA-Interim, respectively.
+Significant correlations (5% significance level) are found between the two wind-related intensity measures, extreme cyclone depth and SLP, as well as between the cumulative cyclone presence and these two measures.
+Most of the significant observed correlations are reproduced by CESM, though with slightly lower coefficients.
 The observed correlation between cumulative cyclone presence and the median radius is not simulated by CESM, while cyclone depth and radius are correlated in CESM but not in the observations.

 In summary, CESM is able to realistically simulate cyclones, their extreme characteristics and the connections among different cyclone characteristics.
-Some of the discrepancies from ERA interim can be traced back to the tendency that CESM overestimates the number of weak cyclones.
+Some of the discrepancies from ERA-Interim can be traced back to the tendency that CESM overestimates the number of weak cyclones.